WellsRC/Coronavirus-2019/README.md

 HealthSurveyScreen.m - Computes the probability of identifying a case travelling in the incubation period based on asking the time from their last exposure.

+WTR.m - Computes the cumulative risk of the importation under a variety of travel weights based on the number of routes (Used for Figure S4)

+WTCR.m - Computes the cumulative risk of the importation under the country specific travel weights based on the number of routes

 ## Output

 OutputProb.m - Outputs the results from all the analysis in text form in the command line